City Campus Information Session

 Accuracy, precision, attention to detail, and a technical nature are the catch cries of this career pathway.
 Industrial measurement and control technicians are sought after by employers in a wide range of process industries such as petrochemicals, pulp and paper, wood products, dairy manufacturing, metal refining, food and beverage, meats and brewing production, water and wastewater treatment, and power generation.

-They could be permanently employed by a company in any of these industries or work for contractors who service them.
-The job will include testing, calibrating and servicing equipment and systems for these complex plants whilst ensuring all safety and industry standards are met.
+Technicians can be permanently employed by a company in these industries or alternatively work for contractors providing services to these manufacturers.
+The work will include installing, testing, calibrating, and servicing equipment along with the documentation to support the systems for these complex plants ensuring all safety and industry standards are met.

-Most prospective IMC technicians enter this career path after firstly qualifying and working as an industrial electrician but there are also opportunities for people from other industry areas, including a mechanical trade background, to advance in this field.
+Most prospective IMC technicians enter this career path after first qualifying and working as an industrial electrician, with many businesses identifying dual trade (Electrical Engineering Level 4 and Industrial Measurement and Control Level 4 being the common qualification minimum).
+Still, there are also opportunities for people from other industry areas, including a mechanical trade background, to advance in this field.

 The Centre for Trades operates out of New Zealand's most modern engineering and trades education facility.
 The $25m Engineering and Trades Education Facility's unique design and function set it apart from the rest.
 It is home to more than 1000 trades and engineering students and 100 staff

 The Centre for Trades has direct contact with industry to ensure modules are relevant to current needs.
 We have laboratories for CAD, studios for making models, and workshops for civil and mechanical demonstrations.